 A 2017 ASD study assessed the safety and efficacy of CBD and found that one-third of patients reported significant improvement, and more than half reported moderate improvement in ASD symptoms.
 International studies with parent-reported outcomes showed a more than 60% improvement in behavioral symptoms, and adverse events mainly included difficulty sleeping and reduced appetite.[8, 10, 11] Randomized placebo-controlled trials are still sparse, but more clinical investigations are underway, showing favorable preliminary results.

-Overall, an increasing number of patients have reported that cannabis has proven to be an effective treatment for anxiety disorders and can be used as a holistic alternative to prescribed medications with fewer adverse side effects.
+Overall, an increasing number of patients have reported that cannabis may be helpful as an effective treatment for anxiety disorders and can be used as a holistic alternative to prescribed medications with fewer adverse side effects.
 Consulting with an expert cannabis clinician who can help choose the most suitable strains and dosing regimens will help ensure the most satisfactory outcomes.

 In certain situations, and with certain products, THC use can lead to increases in anxiety, especially in people new to cannabis or those approaching cannabis alone, without an experienced support system.
 Some find that high THC strains cause them to become anxious or paranoid.
 While the combination of THC and CBD seems to reduce temporary anxiety induced by THC alone, long-term impact of the effects is still a subject of sharp debate, in the medical community.